 7. Garden Accessories

-For the finishing touch to a stylish outdoor garden space add an interesting selection of ornaments in stone or plastic.
+For a finishing touch to a stylish outdoor garden space, add an interesting selection of ornaments in stone or plastic.
 There is an extensive variety of cute animals, scarecrows and fairies available that are sure to please young children.
-Adults might prefer sophisticated designs including decorative butterflies and peacocks in enamelled metal.
-Traditional statuettes or bird baths manufactured from stone will help to add an air of stately grandeur.
+Adults might prefer sophisticated designs, including decorative butterflies and peacocks in enamelled metal.
+Traditional statuettes or bird baths manufactured from the stone will help to add an air of stately grandeur.